 While the human brain and eye make a highly effective team for recognizing patterns and anomalies in medical imaging, AI/ML-equipped computers can process millions of images in a fraction of the time.
-Combined with human intelligence, AI/ML provides an additional layer of accuracy and reliability that reduces misdiagnoses and ensures fewer concerns go unnoticed.
+Combined with human intelligence, AI/ML provides an additional layer of accuracy and reliability that reduces misdiagnoses and ensures fewer concerns go undetected.

 Those who currently leverage this technology seem ready for more—nearly three-quarters have plans to expand AI/ML usage over the same period.
-Those who haven’t already bought in, however, are less convinced: only about 27% of non-users plan to adopt AI/ML tech in the near future.

-Process/workflow improvement is the top area for intended AI/ML use, with more than two-thirds of respondents reporting interest in this area.
+Process/workflow improvement is the top area for intended AI/ML use, with nearly two-thirds of respondents reporting interest in this area.
 No surprise there: AI can drastically cut the time necessary to create schedules, assign physicians to appropriate patients, measure staff productivity, and distribute clinical information.
 This puts more time back in providers’ hands, so they can focus more on patient experiences and outcomes—and avoid being overworked to the point of burnout.

 3. Cost is keeping healthcare organizations from adopting AI